Images of Eczema (Atopic Dermatitis) (10)

 - Broad-acting oral immunosuppressive medications, such as methotrexate or cyclosporine, may also be used for more widespread or severe eczema cases.
 These medications may cause serious side effects and should be carefully monitored by your medical professional.

-- Newer injectable medications known as biologics, such as dupilumab (Dupixent) or tralokinumab (Adbry), are the most promising treatments for eczema as they are highly effective treatments with very few side effects.
+- Newer injectable medications known as biologics, such as dupilumab (Dupixent) or tralokinumab (Adbry), are the most promising treatments for moderate-to-severe eczema as they are highly effective treatments with very few side effects.

 - In individuals who have multiple areas of broken skin or a history of bacterial skin infections, diluted bleach baths several times per week may be recommended.